LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 These limits are because the *AT1846S RF* chip **will not operate reliably** outside this range, and this range is actually beyond the published specification of the AT1846S, which is technically 134MHz - 174MHz, 200MHz - 260MHz, 400MHz - 520MHz.

-It should also be noted that the radio does **not** have a PA or Rx section for the 200MHz band, **so operating in this range has high suprious emissions, usually on the 1<sup>st</sup> harmonic of the frequency in use**.
+It should also be noted that the radio does **not** have a PA or Rx section for the 200MHz band, **so operating in this range has high spurious emissions, usually on the 1<sup>st</sup> harmonic of the frequency in use**.

 #### Key long<!-- linebreak -->